-We did not recognize an allowance for credit loss for any security in the investment portfolio as of March 31, 2023 or December 31, 2022, and we did not record any provision for credit loss for investment securities during the three months ended March 31, 2023 or 2022.
+We did not recognize an allowance for credit loss for any security in the investment portfolio as of June 30, 2023 or December 31, 2022, and we did not record any provision for credit loss for investment securities during the three or six month periods ended June 30, 2023 or June 30, 2022.

-As of March 31, 2023, the investment portfolio had gross unrealized losses of \$215.8 million, of which \$209.2 million had been in an unrealized loss position for a period of twelve months or longer.
-As of December 31, 2022, the investment portfolio had gross unrealized losses of \$254.7 million, of which \$218.5 million had been in an unrealized loss position for a period of twelve months or longer.
+As of June 30, 2023, the investment portfolio had gross unrealized losses of \$234.6 million, of which \$224.9 million were associated with securities that had been in an unrealized loss position for a period of twelve months or longer.
+As of December 31, 2022, the investment portfolio had gross unrealized losses of \$254.7 million, of which \$218.5 million were associated with securities that had been in an unrealized loss position for a period of twelve months or longer.

-The decrease in the aggregate size of the unrealized loss position as of March 31, 2023, was primarily driven by fluctuations in interest rates and, to a lesser extent, movements in credit spreads since December 31, 2022.
-We evaluated the securities in an unrealized loss position as of March 31, 2023, assessing their credit ratings as well as any adverse conditions specifically related to the security.
-Based upon our estimate of the amount and timing of cash flows to be collected over the remaining life of each instrument, we believe the unrealized losses as of March 31, 2023 are not indicative of the ultimate collectability of the current amortized cost of the securities.
+We evaluated the securities in an unrealized loss position as of June 30, 2023, assessing their credit ratings as well as any adverse conditions specifically related to the security.
+Based upon our estimate of the amount and timing of cash flows to be collected over the remaining life of each instrument, we believe the unrealized losses as of June 30, 2023 are not indicative of the ultimate collectability of the current amortized cost of the securities.
+Rather, the unrealized losses on securities held as of June 30, 2023 were primarily driven by fluctuations in interest rates, and to a lesser extent, movements in credit spreads following the purchase of those securities.